 Innocence projects have reviewed numerous arson convictions and found many of these convictions to be based on the unscientific methods of fire investigators, whose conclusions were based on arson “indicators.”
 These indicators are now disputed after laboratory experiments.

 A 2012 exoneration from Michigan illustrates how new scientific research can prove a person’s innocence.
 David Lee Gavitt was convicted of killing his wife and children in a fire that engulfed his house.
 Gavitt’s conviction was overturned based on a new analysis of the 1985 fire.
 The new experts concluded that a flashover (a phenomenon where a fire burns to eventually explode and engulf an entire room) occurred.
 Once flashover occurs, interpreting the fire patterns becomes difficult and often leads to incorrect conclusions about the fire’s origin and cause.
-Also found n Gavitt’s casewas the improper assertion that an accelerant, gasoline, was found in the house John Lentini, one of the nation’s leading fire scientists, said in an affidavit that the experts “bundled [arson] myths together” and “in light of modern fire science, there is simply not one shred of credible evidence that the fire. . . was intentionally set.”
+Some firefighter departments often stage a flashover simulator as a way of trying to define what the origin and cause of a fire could be.
+Also found n Gavitt’s case was the improper assertion that an accelerant, gasoline, was found in the house John Lentini, one of the nation’s leading fire scientists, said in an affidavit that the experts “bundled [arson] myths together” and “in light of modern fire science, there is simply not one shred of credible evidence that the fire. . . was intentionally set.”

 In Texas, the application of the new science was not as well-received.
 In 1991, a fire erupted in Cameron Todd Willingham’s house which took the lives of his three daughters.
 Willingham consistently declared his innocence, however, fire investigators and prosecutors insisted Willingham was guilty based on outdated myths regarding the origin and cause of the fire.
 A jury ultimately convicted Willingham of murder based on the testimony of an expert fire investigator and a questionable jailhouse informant.
 Willingham was sentenced to death.
 In 2004, after fire analysis techniques were developed with scientific investigation, nationally recognized expert Gerald Hurst reanalyzed Willingham’s case and determined the prior expert forensic fire testimony was incorrect.
 State officials did not act on the new reports and Willingham was executed in 2004.
 “Trial By Fire” will be released in May 2019 and will feature Willingham’s story.